-Tomorrow’s advance man, as called by the New Yorker magazine last year, Marc Andreessen of Andreessen Horowitz is as bullish as ever about the potentials of startups in building a better future for the world but he suggests it has to be done with speed and agility.
+Tomorrow’s advance man, as called by the New Yorker magazine last year, Marc Andreessen of Andreessen Horowitz is as bullish as ever in the potential of startups for building a better future for the world.
+However, he suggests that in order to succeed startups should move fast.
+Speed and agility are critical for startups to succeed.
 There is no room for waiting and going slow.
 You have to move fast in Silicon Valley in order to win the game.

-‘Move fast and break things’ motto is what drives Silicon Valley startup scene.
-Companies like Facebook and Google used the mantra to grow fast and big and outperform competition.
+‘Move fast and break things’ motto is what drives the Silicon Valley startup scene.
+Companies like Facebook and Google used the mantra to grow fast and big and outperform the competition.

 Image: Michael Kovac/Getty Images